 4. Press ENTER, then turn the value dial until the screen says Memory Protect OFF.

 5. Press ENTER twice.
 The display will say COMPLETE.

-At that point, the LCD screen shone at a normal, readable brightness, and it played through the headphone jack.
+At that point, the display shone at a normal, readable brightness, the message about user memory damage was gone, and it played through the headphone jack.
 Then I hooked it up to an amplifier, and it played fine through the amp as well.
 Most importantly, it kept working even after I turned it off and back on.

 If you ever have to store a Roland XP-50 for a long time, as in several years, I would strongly recommend you pull the battery.
 If the battery goes dead and leaks, it can damage the circuit board.
 That will be an expensive repair.
 Pull the battery, put a note on the unit saying it needs a new CR2032 battery, and you’ll be safe.